-If you receive the CTSFW tuition grant during the regular academic year, you will also receive the CTSFW tuition grant for your summer classes that you take toward the completion of your degree (with the exception of Summer Greek).
-No additional application is required if you already submitted your forms for the regular academic year (Fall, Winter or Spring Quarters).
-Your total summer gift-aid will probably be less, since district aid, home congregation gifts, Student Adoptions and outside scholarships do not normally continue during the summer.
+If you receive the CTSFW tuition grant during the regular academic year, you will also receive the CTSFW tuition grant for the summer classes that you take toward the completion of your degree.
+No additional application is required if you already submitted your forms for the regular academic year (Fall, Winter, or Spring Quarters).

-Please note: There is no CTSFW tuition grant for Greek, Old Testament Bible or New Testament Bible.
-The tuition for 2020 Summer Greek is $416 per credit hour; tuition for pre-seminary courses beginning in the 2020-21 Fall Quarter will be $416 per credit hour.
+Please note: There is no CTSFW tuition grant for Old Testament Bible or New Testament Bible.
+The tuition for 2022 Summer Greek is $416 per credit hour; tuition for pre-seminary courses beginning in the 2022-23 Fall Quarter will be $440 per credit hour.

 Where can I get information on other scholarships and grants?

-We have prepared a list of Outside Scholarship Opportunities, for you.
+We have prepared a list of Outside Scholarship Opportunities for you.
 Look over the list, take note of any deadlines and apply for all of those for which you are eligible.
-All M.Div. and A.R. students with financial need should consider applying for the Munderloh Foundation Scholarship.
 Please see the Outside Scholarship Opportunities webpage for deadlines and details.

 Does the Seminary have a Work-Study Program?

-Yes, CTSFW participates in the Federal Work Study program.
+Yes, CTSFW participates in the Federal Work-Study program.
 Numerous on-campus and several community service off-campus jobs are available.
-All students seeking employment on-campus must be willing to accept Federal Work Study funds as part of their financial aid package (must also complete a FAFSA to show eligibility requirements are met).
-Some jobs, such as work in the chapel, do not qualify for federal funding.
-Students hired for these jobs are paid from Institutional Work Study Funds.
-Students looking for employment on campus must first inquire at the department where they are interested in working (Admissions, Advancement, Athletic Department, Bookstore, Library, Mailroom, Public Safety, Seminary Technology, Student Commons, or the Food & Clothing Co-ops).
+All students seeking employment on-campus must be willing to accept Federal Work-Study funds as part of their financial aid package (must also complete a FAFSA to show eligibility requirements are met).
+Some jobs, such as working in the chapel, do not qualify for federal funding.
+Students hired for these jobs are paid from Institutional Work-Study Funds.
+Students looking for employment on campus must first inquire at the department where they are interested in working (Admissions, Advancement, Athletic Department, Dining Hall, Library, Mailroom, Public Safety, Seminary Technology, Student Commons, or the Food & Clothing Co-ops).

 How does the Student Adoption Program work?

 Our office will match you with a congregation, church group, or individual wishing to adopt a student.
-Student Adoption provides supplemental financial support to your regular financial aid and, in addition, gives you the opportunity to meet new friends through your thank-you notes, emails or telephone calls with your donors.
+Student Adoption provides supplemental financial support to your regular financial aid and, in addition, allows you to meet new friends through your thank-you notes, emails, or telephone calls with your donors.

 To participate, please complete the online Application for Student Adoption.
 Note: M.Div., A.R., and Deaconess students may apply for the Student Adoption Program.
-When you sign up for Student Adoption you are accepting the responsibility to send thank-you notes and/or letters on a regular basis and at a minimum of once each quarter (Fall, Winter and Spring).
+When you sign up for Student Adoption, you accept the responsibility to send thank-you notes and/or letters regularly and at a minimum of once each quarter (Fall, Winter, and Spring).
 Students who fail to correspond with their donors will be terminated from the program.
 You must register online for the Student Adoption Program each year that you participate.